 As I’ve said before, Boracay is overrated.
 However, it’s due to commercialism and over tourism on the island.
 Strip all of those, then it is definitely a paradise!
 Rustic, raw and pristine beauty all in one place.
 Yet during the dry run a week before the re-opening, we’ve got a long way to go.
 Please put trash in its proper place.
 Don’t fake documents.
 Also, don’t sell rooms if the establishment is not yet accredited.
 We all can do better than this.

 Disclaimer: This post may contain affiliate links, meaning, I might earn a commission (at no extra cost to you) if you purchase from them.
-Thank you for supporting (and for fuelling) this site.
+Thank you for supporting (and for fueling) this site.